gabrielsoltz/metahub/README.md

 **MetaHub** is a powerful security findings **context**, **ownership** and **impact** enrichment tool designed for use with [AWS Security Hub](https://aws.amazon.com/security-hub) or any [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security scanners (like Prowler).

 In the past, the limitations of unprioritized vulnerability management may have gone unnoticed.
-But as we’ve seen, today there are countless reasons why vulnerability management should be based on context.
+But as we've seen today, there are countless reasons why vulnerability management should be based on context.

 **Metahub** approaches focus on context and impact.
-It consider a standard range of criteria to identify and prioritize the most critical findings, but those criterias are populated with the informatin from your environment.
-These criteria are also completly customizable: A critical vulnerability for one organization may be well within the risk appetite of another.
+It considers a standard range of criteria to identify and prioritize the most critical findings, but those criteria are populated with information from your environment.
+These criteria are also completely customizable: A critical vulnerability for one organization may be well within the risk appetite of another.

-**MetaHub** understand your context by connecting to your affected resources to understand your Tagging strategies, your CloudTrail events, your associations, and your configuration to provide enrich your security findings with the information needed to understand the impact of the finding.
+**MetaHub** Understand your context by connecting to your affected resources to understand your Tagging strategies, your CloudTrail events, your associations, and your configuration to enrich your security findings with the information needed to understand the impact of the finding.

-After understanding your context, **MetaHub** will focus on evaluate a range of impact criterias including: exposure, access layer, encryption, status, age, environment, and more.
-You can customize and add more impact criterias based on your needs.
+After understanding your context, **MetaHub** will evaluate various impact criteria, including exposure, access layer, encryption, status, age, environment, and more.
+You can customize and add more impact criteria based on your needs.

-With all those criterias evaluated, MetaHub will generate an **Score** for each finding.
+With all those criteria evaluated, MetaHub will generate a **Score** for each finding.
 You can rely on this score for prioritizing findings (where should you start?), directing attention to critical issues, and automating alerts and escalations.

 <img src="docs/imgs/severity_impact.png"/>

-MetaHub can also be used to filter, deduplicate, group, report, suppress, or update your security findings in automated workflows.
+MetaHub can also filter, deduplicate, group, report, suppress, or update your security findings in automated workflows.
 It is designed for use as a CLI tool or within automated workflows, such as AWS Security Hub custom actions or AWS Lambda functions.

-With MetaHub, you can combine security findings from any number of security scanners, regardless of whether findings are duplicated between them or not.
+With MetaHub, you can combine security findings from any number of security scanners, regardless of whether findings are duplicated between them.
 This allows you to take advantage of each scanner's strengths, as one scanner may detect a finding that another misses.
-MetaHub automatically groups and deduplicates your findings by affected resources, enabling you to work with them as a single finding - for example, changing the workflow status of all related findings at once.
+MetaHub automatically groups and deduplicates your findings by affected resources, enabling you to work with them as a single finding - for example, changing the workflow status of all related findings simultaneously.

 <img src="docs/imgs/metahub-min.gif"/>

 # Context

-In **MetaHub**, context refers to information about the affected resources like it's configuration, logs, tags, organizations, and more.
+In **MetaHub**, context refers to information about the affected resources like their configuration, logs, tags, organizations, and more.

-MetaHub doesn't stop at the affected resource itself; it also analyzes any associated or attached resources.
+MetaHub doesn't stop at the affected resource but analyzes any associated or attached resources.
 For instance, if there is a security finding on an EC2 instance, MetaHub will not only analyze the instance but also the security groups attached to it, including their rules.
 MetaHub will examine the IAM roles that the affected resource is using and the policies attached to those roles for any issues.
 It will analyze the EBS attached to the instance and determine if they are encrypted.
 It will also analyze the Auto Scaling Groups that the instance is associated with and how.
 MetaHub will also analyze the VPC, Subnets, and other resources associated with the instance.

 # Ownership

 MetaHub also focuses on ownership detection.
 It can determine the owner of the affected resource in various ways.
 This information can be used to automatically assign a security finding to the correct owner, escalate it, or make decisions based on this information.

-Having an automated way to determine the owner of a resource is critical for security teams.
+An automated way to determine the owner of a resource is critical for security teams.
 It allows them to focus on the most critical issues and escalate them to the right people in automated workflows.
 But this is only viable if you have a reliable way to define the impact of a finding, which is why MetaHub also focuses on impact.

 # Impact

-The impact module in MetaHub focuses on generating a score for each finding based on the context of the affected resource and on all the security findings affecting them.
-For the context we define a series of criterias that are evaluated, you can add, remove or modify these criterias based on your needs.
-The Impact Criterias are combiened with a metric generated based on all the Security Findings affecting the affected resource and their severities.
+The impact module in MetaHub focuses on generating a score for each finding based on the context of the affected resource and all the security findings affecting them.
+For the context, we define a series of evaluated criteria; you can add, remove, or modify these criteria based on your needs.
+The Impact criteria are combined with a metric generated based on all the Security Findings affecting the affected resource and their severities.

-## Impact Criterias
+## Impact Criteria

-The following are the impact criterias that MetaHub evaluates by default:
+The following are the impact criteria that MetaHub evaluates by default:

 ### Exposure